-A qualifying withdrawal is non-taxable to you as the holder.
-Certain conditions must be met for you to receive the withdrawal tax-free.
-The conditions are similar to the home-buyers withdrawal from an RRSP and must be made in prescribed form, provided by the CRA, and include you meeting all the following terms:
+As the Holder, you will not be taxed on a qualifying withdrawal.
+However, certain condition must be met for you to receive the paid out amount taxfree.
+The conditions are similar to the home-buyers plan from an RRSP and must be made using the prescribed form provided by the CRA, and includes meeting all the following terms:

-- First-time home buver
+- First-time home buyer

-- · Resident of Canada
+- Resident of Canada

 - The withdrawal is made within 30 days of moving into the home

 - Has written agreement to buy or build a qualifying home before October 1st of the year following the withdrawal

 - The qualifying home is in Canada

-When these conditions are met, you may withdraw funds at any time, unless restricted by investment terms (e.g., 3-year fixed deposit).
+When these conditions are met, you may withdraw funds at any time, unless restricted by investment terms and conditions (e.g., 3-year fixed deposit).

-A qualifying withdrawal does not generate taxable income and does not affect any income tested benefits or credits of the holder.

-If you don't use the full amount of your FHSA towards a qualifying withdrawal, amounts remaining after making a qualified withdrawal can be transferred, tax-free, to an RRSP or RRIF in your name.
-The transfer must take place by the end of the year following the qualifying withdrawal.
+Also, a qualifying withdrawal does not generate taxable income and does not affect any income tested benefits or credits of the Holder.
+If you don't use the full amount of your FHSA towards a qualifying withdrawal, amounts remaining can be transferred, tax-free, to an RRSP or RRIF in your name.
+However, the transfer must take place by the end of the year following the qualifying withdrawal.

-John's FHSA balance in \$30,000.
+John's FHSA balance is \$30,000.
 He makes a qualifying withdrawal in 2030 of \$20,000 to purchase his first home.
 He can transfer the unused amount of \$10,000 to his RRSP tax-free as long as the transfer is made on or before December 31, 2031.